-- the TAG's evaluation report; - the assessment criteria results (as completed by the Applicant); - additional information or clarification sought and received from the Applicant; and - any other matters that the Panel considers relevant when applying the Investment Principles to the Proposal.
+- the TAG's evaluation report; - the assessment criteria results (as completed by the Applicant); - additional information or clarification sought and received from Applicants; and - any other matters that the Panel considers relevant when applying the Investment Principles to the Proposal.

-On the basis of this consideration the Assessment Panel will make funding recommendations to inform decision making by the EECA Chief Executive, EECA Board and the Minister Energy and Resources in accordance with EECA's delegated authority framework.
+On the basis of this consideration the Panel will make funding recommendations to the EECA Chief Executive, EECA Board, or the Minister Energy and Resources in accordance with EECA's delegated authority framework.

-5.4 Who makes the final decisions?
+5.3 Who makes the final decisions?